Enterprise File Synchronization and Sharing (EFSS) Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The global enterprise file synchronization and sharing market was valued at USD 4.23 billion in 2019 and is expected to reach USD 16.99 billion by 2025, registering a CAGR of 26.3%, from 2020 to 2025.
+The global enterprise file synchronization and sharing market was valued at USD 5.29 billion in 2020 and is expected to reach USD 21.27 billion by 2026 and grow at a CAGR of 26.3% over the forecast period (2021-2026).
 Enterprise file synchronization and sharing (EFSS) is a software service that enables organizations to synchronize and share documents, photos, videos, and files in a secure manner.
 Organizations adopt these technologies to help employees avoid using consumer-based file sharing applications and software to store, access, and manage to ensure data security.
 For instance, an enterprise workstation dominantly uses Windows, Mac OS, Linux OS.
 In contrast, mobile devices, such as tablets and smartphones, used by their employees, use Android and iOS as the dominant operating systems.
 It creates a considerable challenge for an organization/institution to create a solution that supports these different platforms.
 This led to the emergence of multiple players in the market that offer EFSS solutions.

 Businesses use EFSS to improve content management, collaboration, secure file sharing, and include features such as live commenting, document version tracking, and workflow process management to help users store, edit, review, and share files.
 Additionally, it also offers the option to track and trace the document related to any invoice or order in auditing.
 Large enterprises that utilize EFSS require the flexibility to add their access policies that govern the organization's accessibility to access specific content.
 These products include security capabilities, such as authentication, data encryption, containerization, and tracking features to protect enterprise data.
 Enterprises have been trying to improve their internal work efficiency by saving their employees time consumed in collaboration, as these solutions enable real-time collaboration and sharing of ideas.